The Bradley Roundtable

 Let’s Talk

-The Bradley Roundtable is a facilitated conversation experience built around a custom spinning table that encourages participation and shared exploration.
-Using the Six Thinking Hats method, Shineologist facilitators guide the group through structured thinking — emotional, analytical, creative, and practical — allowing ideas to surface from every angle.
-The design of the room, the pacing of the conversation, and the role of the facilitator all work together to create a safe, energizing environment for meaningful dialogue.
+The Bradley Roundtable is a cornerstone feature at House of Shine, designed to host conversations of ten people or fewer around topics impacting the wellbeing of our communities and the people who live in them.
+Using methods like the Six Thinking Hats, Shineologist facilitators guide the group through structured thinking — emotional, analytical, creative, and practical — allowing ideas to surface from every angle.
+The design of the room, the pacing of the conversation, and the role of the facilitator all work together to create a safe, energizing environment for meaningful dialogue and solutions.

-As North Texas grows rapidly, intentional conversation becomes essential.
-The Roundtable gives community members a place to slow down and reflect on how change affects belonging, connection, and opportunity.
+As North Texas grows rapidly, intentional conversation becomes even more essential.
+The Bradley Roundtable gives community members a place to slow down and reflect on how change affects belonging, connection, and opportunity.
 By bringing diverse viewpoints into one conversation, participants learn from each other’s lived experiences and often discover solutions that would not emerge in isolation.
-The launch of Coffee & Conversation is one example of how Roundtable discussions move beyond talk as it becomes programs, partnerships, and pathways that strengthen the fabric of the community.
+Coffee & Conversation is proof that what begins at the table doesn’t end there.
+The Bradley Roundtable helps ideas take root as programs, partnerships, and pathways that strengthen community.

 Participation reflects the diversity and energy of North Texas.
 Educators, nonprofit partners, business leaders, civic and faith-based representatives, neighborhood advocates, and engaged residents all gather around the table.
 Each voice adds depth to the conversation, and no expertise is necessary.
 All that’s required is a willingness to listen, reflect, and contribute.
-Everyone who cares about building a more connected and compassionate community has a place at the Roundtable.
+Anyone who is passionate about building a more connected and solution-oriented community has a place at the Roundtable.

 What impressed me the most about the Bradley Roundtable was the colorful space that allows people to feel safe having tough conversations.
 We need more spaces like that.
 In the context of what SHINE represents, this is truly amazing.
 There’s a chair dedicated to Dolores Huerta, whom I admire so much, and seeing her there meant something to me.
 It felt like one of those moments when the universe told me I needed to be here.